FAQS – SPEEDING TICKETS IN GEORGIA

 Do I Need to Visit Court at any Point?

-The Matthew C. Hines Law Offices will visit court on your behalf whenever possible, to defend a moving violation, speeding ticket or traffic ticket in Georgia.
+Our seasoned criminal law attorneys will visit court on your behalf whenever possible, to defend a moving violation, speeding ticket or traffic ticket in Georgia.
 Motorists with Commercial Driver’s Licenses, or who are younger than twenty-one, might be required to appear by a judge – particularly if they have previous convictions.
 There are dozens of county and municipal courts throughout Georgia state, and each has different rules.
 Therefore, whether you have to visit court might depend on where you live.
 If you live a long distance from the court, in another state, there’s a good chance that you might be excused.

 What are the Consequences if I Fail to Visit Court or pay the Speeding Ticket?